Summary

 Key facts of the NAFTA dispute

-Ruby River Capital, a Delaware-registered corporation owned and controlled by two U.S. venture capital firms, proposed to build a natural gas liquefaction plant and maritime terminal on the Saguenay fjord near the mouth of the St. Lawrence River in Quebec.
+Ruby River Capital is a Delaware-registered corporation owned and controlled by two U.S. venture capital firms.
+It in turn is the sole shareholder of Symbio Infrastructure GP Inc., a Quebec firm established to pursue the construction of a natural gas liquefaction plant and maritime terminal on the Saguenay fjord near the mouth of the St. Lawrence River in Quebec.
 The project included plans for related infrastructure needed to store gas, load tankers, and ship liquefied natural gas (LNG) to overseas markets.
-The scheme would have required the construction of a 780-kilometre spur pipeline from Northern Ontario to Quebec to enable fracked natural gas from Western Canada to be delivered to the facility.
+It also required the construction of a 780-kilometre spur pipeline from Northern Ontario to enable fracked natural gas from Western Canada to be delivered to the facility.
+The combined projects were named Énergie Saguenay.

 In July 2021, after lengthy debate and consideration, the Quebec government rejected the Énergie Saguenay LNG proposal,1 based on the results of a two-year public environmental impact assessment released a few months earlier.
 The assessment panel recommended against the project due to concerns that increased greenhouse gas (GHG) emissions, threats to marine mammals including endangered beluga whales, and adverse social impacts on local First Nations outweighed any potential benefits.
 The spur pipeline was subject to a separate federal environmental assessment process that became moot after the province turned down the LNG facility.